Urban Health & Health Equities Pathway

-Human health and wellness are tightly linked with the communities in which we reside – our neighborhoods, our cultural communities, our built environment and our socioeconomic realms.
-The Urban Health Pathway is designed for residents interested in delving more deeply into the Boston-based urban communities in which so many of our BMC patients live.
+Human health and wellness are tightly linked with the communities in which we reside – our neighborhoods, our cultural communities, our built environment, and our socioeconomic realms.
+The Urban Health and Health Equities Pathway is designed for residents interested in delving more deeply into the Boston-based urban communities in which so many of our BMC patients live.

-Residents in this track will receive advanced training in health disparities, medical management of underserved patient populations, and a variety of urban health issues – including substance use, immigrant/refugee health, urban violence, hunger and food access, housing/homelessness and more.
-The urban health pathway curriculum involves elective clinical experiences (methadone/suboxone clinic, refugee clinic, etc), site visits to relevant social services organization, and didactics, as well as training in health advocacy methods.
+Residents in this pathway will receive advanced training in health disparities and medical management of clinical issues frequently seen in underserved patient populations.
+Residents will also gain exposure to a variety of urban health issues – including substance use, immigrant/refugee health, urban violence, hunger and food access, housing/homelessness and more.

 Each year we accept two rising junior residents into the pathway after an application process.
 Each resident will have a variety of elective clinical experiences, including exposure to addiction medicine clinics, refugee clinic, work at healthcare for the homeless, needle exchange, and more.
 Residents also have one week of dedicated elective time to urban health.
 Educational activities include didactics on health disparities, training in health advocacy methods, and site visits to relevant social services organizations including urban farms, local advocacy organizations, community health centers, respite hospitals, and more.